DiMarzioBian/Neural-Probabilistic-Language-Model-NIPS-2000/README.md

 # A neural probabilistic language model

-This is a pytorch implementation of NIPS'00 paper [A neural probabilistic language model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)
+This is an unofficial pytorch implementation of NIPS'00 paper [A neural probabilistic language model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)

 ## Training model